a-thousand-channels/ORTE-backend/README.md

 Based on Ruby on Rails 5, Postgres, jQuery, Leaflet and Foundation 6.

-This application is a its very beginning, work in progress.
+This application is as its very beginning, work in progress.

 ![preview](https://raw.githubusercontent.com/ut/ORTE-backend/master/app/assets/images/ORTE-backend-dev-002.jpg)